OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 etc.

-An important point to note, Next will take these translations at `build` time, therefore any change to the json files means a restart of the server.
+Next will take these translations at `build` time, therefore any change to the json files means a restart of the server.

 Important.
 Next-i18 Next also needs a `common.json` file in each of the locales sub-folders.
 This is where you would put translations used all over the app such as the title of the app, or the content of call to action buttons.
 We won't be using it, but please add in an empty `common.json` file to be safe.